Internet of Things (IoT)

 Internet of Things in our everyday lives

-This data can also be used to provide analytical insights which can be used for marketing or business decision purposes – learning customer behaviour and knowing when to target a product at a particular customer.
-One example of this is smart metres which are rolling out across the country so that the government is able to monitor the way that the country uses supplies.
-This can then shape the way that energy is supplied and delivered to customers in the future.
+This data can also be used to provide analytical insights, and influence marketing or business decision decisions – learning customer behaviour and knowing when to target a product to them.
+One example of this is the government's analysis of smart meters, monitoring how the country uses supplies, and shaping the way that energy will be supplied and delivered to customers in the future.

 Internet of Medical Things (IoMT)

 There is also the IoMT which links medical devices to systems that can track patient data and recovery progress.
 One example, remote patient monitoring, enables patients with long-term conditions such as diabetes or high blood pressure to submit data directly to their doctor without them having to attend appointments.
 The monitoring can also flag up where there are problems and trigger the doctor to arrange to speak to the patient.

 A report from ITjobswatch shows that the number of permanent jobs in IoT has more than doubled in the UK since 2020, with even more expected to become available going forward.